 The National Environmental Monitoring Conference (NEMC) is the largest conference in North America focused on environmental measurements.
-In 2017, NEMC will be held August 7-11 at the Grand Hyatt in Washington, D.C.
-The theme of the 2017 conference is "Effectively Communicating Scientific Information."
+In 2017, NEMC was held August 7-11 at the Grand Hyatt in Washington, D.C.
+The theme of the 2017 conference was "Effectively Communicating Scientific Information."

 NEMC is held annually as a part of the Environmental Measurement Symposium -- a combined meeting of the NEMC and The NELAC Institute (TNI)'s Forum on Environmental Accreditation.
 The Symposium is co-sponsored by TNI under a cooperative agreement with the U.S. Environmental Protection Agency (EPA).

 Some of the highlights for the week include:

 - A special half-day general session focused on the conference theme;

 - Over 180 oral and poster presentations on a variety of cutting-edge environmental monitoring issues;

 - Meetings of TNI Committees to further TNI efforts on environmental laboratory accreditation, proficiency testing, and accreditation of field sampling and measurement organizations;

 - An exhibit program showcasing the latest innovations in environmental monitoring;

 - Four special keynote presentations on topics of general interest; and

 - An open meeting of EPA's Environmental Laboratory Advisory Board.